rticommunity/dds-datamodels-mdpnp/README.md

 name of the technology used for the representation of the datamodel may be present.
 For example: `xml`, `json`...

+## Changes on the Datamodel

+This enhanced version contains several changes in the datamodel for the MDPNP version 1.5:

+ - Replaced the key definition with the IDL 4.2 `@key` annotation.
+ - Replaced the extensibility annotation with the IDL 4.2 `@extensibility(TYPE)`
+ - Changed comments to `@doc("")` custom annotation.
+ - Added `@nested` tag to the non-top-level types.

 ## Testing

 In order to test this datamodel after the applied changes, `rtiddsgen` from